My Tai Chi journey started in 2001.

 In 2001, by a chance, I met Fito Schreiber (Tao Center).
 He performed a Tai Chi demonstration, and I was amazed.
 It was clearly possible to see that he was moving inside something very dense.
 The movements were very soft, but also filled with internal strength and intention.
 It was possible to feel emanation of balance, stability and presence of the core.
 I then realised that this teacher is able to show me the way to what I am after.

 Since then I trained with Fito constantly till my relocation to UK in 2012.
 Fito introduced me to different types of Chi Kung, Yang 24, Chen Laojia Yilu and Erlu forms.
-I continue to study with Fito, and whenever opportunity arises now, I review and adjust my practice with him.
+I continue to study with Fito regularly online, and whenever opportunity arises, travel to him to review and adjust my practice.

 In 2013, after my relocation to Bristol, UK, I was lucky to meet another great practitioner, Ben Milton from Bristol school of Tai Chi.
 My Chen style training with Ben included foundation training, 19 form, Laojia Yilu, Erlu, Sword, Broadsword, Xinjia Yilu and pushing hands.

 During this period I enjoyed and found very beneficial attending seminars and studying from great Tai Chi Chuan practitioners such as Chen Xiaowang, Chen Xiaoxing and Chen Bing.
 Several meetings with Chen Xiaowang and his instructions made significant impact on my practice.